Would you like some help? Book a Free Short Consultation now!

 More information and things you might follow up

 There’s a lot you can do!
 The thing to understand is that it is your child’s sense of connection with you that will help them through the challenges of starting school.
 You know your child best, and you will need to be their advocate at times.
 But their capacity to handle the new demands of school will mostly depend on how connected they feel to you.
 You’ll want to pack their backpack in the mornings not just with a nutritious lunch, but with connection vitamins.
 And when they get home, you’ll need to unpack the backpack – of stale sandwich crusts, but also the emotional tensions your child has accumulated during the day.

-You’ll find more detail about this in these articles:
+You’ll find more detail about this in these articles and recordings: